Rocket & Balloon Experiments for University Students

 EuroLaunch, a cooperation between the Esrange Space Center of SSC and the Mobile Rocket Base (MORABA) of DLR, is responsible for the campaign management and operations of the launch vehicles.
 Experts from DLR, SSC, ZARM and ESA provide technical and logistic support to the student teams throughout the project.

 REXUS is an unguided, spin-stabilised, solid-propellant, single stage rocket.
-The vehicle has a length of about 5.6 m and a diameter of 35.6 cm and the total available mass for student experiments is about 30 kg.
+The vehicle has a length of about 5.6 m and a diameter of 35.6 cm and the total available mass for student experiments is about 40 kg.
+Around two minutes of reduced gravity can be obtained if the rocket is despun.

 The BEXUS balloon has a volume of 12,000 m³ and a diameter of 14m when filled.
 The total mass available for the experiments is between 40 and 100 kg.
-The maximum altitude is 35km and the flight duration is 2-5 hours.
+The maximum altitude is around 25 km and the flight duration is 2-5 hours.

 |Project:||Rocket & Balloon Experiments for University Students|